ionoid/docs.ionoid.io/docs/_advanced-settings.md

 The *Failure Action* supports the following operations:

-- **No action (by default)**: do not take any action, device state may stay in failure until connectiviy is back
+- **No action (by default)**: do not take any action, device state may stay in failure or unknown mode, until connectiviy is back.
-- **Normal reboot**: perform a normal reboot operation
+- **Normal reboot**: perform a normal reboot operation.
-- **Force reboot**: perform a forced reboot operation by terminating all processes, should cause no dirty file systems
+- **Force reboot**: perform a forced reboot operation, all processes are killed, all file systems are unmounted or remounted read-only.
+Should cause no dirty file systems.
-- **Immediate reboot**: similar to a hardware reboot, which might result in data loss
+- **Immediate reboot**: similar to a hardware reboot, which might result in data loss.
-- **Normal poweroff**: perform a normal poweroff operation
-- **Force poweroff**: perform a forced poweroff operation by terminating all processes
-- **Immediate poweroff**: similar to a hardware poweroff operation, which might result in data loss

 To be supported soon: